kaloklee/1Inflated_surv/README.md

 The presentation uses animated slides.
 Please view it in slide show mode.
 The data used for the analysis in the presentation unforunately cannot be made available.
+Therefore I will simulate the data for demonstration.

-I share 2 R codes.
-Both simulate the data, proceeds to estimate the model and creates the graph.
+I share 2 R codes here.
+Both simulate the data, proceed to estimate the model and create the graph.
 One R code uses MLE; another R code uses Bayesian estimation with Stan.
 Users are welcome to take the code and modify for your own use.

 Please cite this repository when appropriate.
 Thank you.